Sisters in Crime: History

 Events leading up to the formation of Sisters in Crime included a conference at Hunter College on Women in the Mystery Genre in 1986, at which Sara Paretsky spoke on growing use of graphic sadism against women in mysteries; a letter by Phyllis Whitney to the Mystery Writers of America, pointing out that women were not being nominated for awards; an initial meeting of interested women at the October 1986 Bouchercon World Mystery Convention in Baltimore convened by Sara Paretsky; and a meeting at Sandra Scoppettone's loft during the annual Edgars week, at which the organization was formed.

-At the 1987 Boucheron in Minneapolis, SinC established a steering committee with Sara Paretsky as its first president.
+At the 1987 Boucheron in Minneapolis, SinC established a steering committee led by Dorothy Salisbury; Sara Paretsky was named its first president.
 The following year, the organization held its first election, during which Nancy Pickard became the group's first elected president.
 Organization membership was open to all writers, including unpublished authors, librarians, booksellers, and other women involved with the genre.

 In its early years, SinC faced backlash and discrimination from critics who accused the organization of being "anti-men", and argued that there was not a need for an organization focused on women crime fiction writers.
 Nevertheless, SinC continued to organize and gain new members.
 In the late 1980s, local chapters of SinC began to form around the United States, with the first chapter organized in Los Angeles in 1988.
 By 2017, the organization had fifty-two chapters, throughout the U.S., Canada, and Europe.
 The group also connects members across geographic boundaries through "Support and Information Groups" (SIGs).